Jephthah Offering His Daughter

 First, the two-month period of mourning that Jephthah granted to his daughter was not for the purpose of grieving over her impending loss of life, but over the fact that she would never be able to marry.
-She bewailed her virginity (bethulim)—not her death (11:37).
+She bewailed her virginity (bethulim)—not her death (Judges 11:37).

 The Spirit of God came upon Jephthah in order that Israel might be saved from destruction.
 But the presence of the Spirit does not guarantee infallibility.
 The one who receives the Spirit remains a free moral agent and is expected to make appropriate progress in spiritual growth and knowledge or he may chose to sin.
 In this case, Jephthah made a hasty vow.

 In His service,